ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 otherwise, may be filled by the Board for the unexpired portion of the term.

-Chairman of the Board
+Chair of the Board
 -----------------------------------------

-The Chairman of the Board, if there be such an officer, shall preside at all meetings of the Board of Directors and perform such other duties as the Directors may assign.
+The Chair of the Board, if there be such an officer, shall preside at all meetings of the Board of Directors and perform such other duties as the Directors may assign.